-Job evaluation provides the route to creating the evaluated rank order of jobs to laying the foundation for a new pay and grading scheme.
-Jobs in the council involves evaluating each job, based on the demands of the role, to make sure it is fairly ranked.
+The job evaluation process in the council involves evaluating each job, based on the demands of the role, to make sure it is fairly ranked.
 The rank order of jobs will then support the work to design a new pay and grading scheme, which will be a separate project, and make sure that everyone is paid equally for equal work.

 Much of this involves your participation in the interview process.
 If selected, this is your opportunity to tell the Job Evaluation Team about your job.

 Every job will be evaluated but we won't have to interview everyone in the council.
-The most common jobs in the council (benchmark jobs) will be evaluated first, followed by secondary benchmark jobs (broadly similar work) and unique jobs (carried out by only one person).
+The most common jobs in the council (benchmark jobs) will be evaluated first, followed by secondary benchmark jobs (broadly similar work) and unique jobs (carried out by one person or only a few people).

 The job evaluation methodology the council has chosen is the SJC Job Evaluation Scheme Third Edition.
 This is the scheme used by the majority of Scottish councils to assess jobs to comply with the Equality Act 2010.

 Employee briefing 1 - August 2019 - includes an overview of job evaluation and the first step - how we will evaluate jobs

 You can read the ACAS guidance to Job Evaluation here and the practice manual of the SJC JE Scheme third edition here [731kb] including the definition of the 13 scheme factors.